Barristers Income Protection

 Do Barristers Need Income Protection Insurance?

-The next most common claims are musculoskeletal disorders and cancer.
+Other common claims are musculoskeletal disorders and cancer.
 Although health problems such as cancer are serious, musculoskeletal issues can be no less debilitating and are particularly common among desk workers.

-If you are forced to take leave from your work to recover, without the right financial resources you may not get better in time to return to work before you run out of income.
+If you’re forced to take leave from your work to recover, without the right financial resources you may not get better in time to return to work before you run out of income.
+State benefits are typically modest and insufficient to maintain anything like your normal lifestyle, which is why many barristers choose to make arrangements of their own and cover themselves with Income Protection Insurance.

 How Does Income Protection Insurance for Barristers Work?